What Is Intranet?

 Ease of Centralization

 Organizations have thousands of files, which need to be readily available for the users to locate, read or modify.
 Intranets centralize all of this data and ensure users have access to everything they need.
-This ready access to files, paired with a powerful search function, leads to a significant increase in productivity among users.
+This ready access to files, paired with a powerful search function, can lead to a significant increase in productivity among users.

 Ease of Communication